Type of Glaucoma and Their Treatment

 by | May 31, 2017 | careprost, Eye Care | 0 comments

-Glaucoma refers to eye issues that lead to harm to the optic nerve, which carries visual information from the eye to the brain.
+Glaucoma refers to eye issues that harm the optic nerve, which carries visual information from the eye to the brain.
 The disease is related to increased intraocular pressure, and damage to the optic nerve can cause vision loss, including blindness.

 Causes of Glaucoma